 What is QualiBreath?

-Special bar handles are built into the brace so that patients can grasp them to tighten the brace even more.
-This is specially useful when coughing, sneezing, doing respiratory therapy, straining, or moving.
+The brace includes special bar handles that patients can grip to further tighten the brace.
+This feature is particularly useful for alleviating pain during activities such as coughing, sneezing, respiratory therapy, straining, or movement.

 Patients can purchase from here: